Kong/kong-ansible-collection/roles/k4k8s_external_dns/README.md

 ## Description

-An Ansible role to deploy [external-dns](https://github.com/kubernetes-sigs/external-dns) on a Kubernetes or Red Hat OpenShift cluster for the purpose of automated deployment of DNS records with Kong Kubernetes Ingress Controller ingresses and services.
+An Ansible role to deploy [external-dns](https://github.com/kubernetes-sigs/external-dns) on a Kubernetes or Red Hat OpenShift cluster for the purpose of automated deployment of DNS records with Kong Kubernetes Ingress Controller ingresses and Kong Gateway Enterprise services.

 ***WIP below here***